timescale/docs/timescaledb/quick-start/dotnet.md

         }
 ```

-2. Call this method in the `Main` program directly after the `ts.InsertData();` reference.
+2. Call this method in the `Main` program directly after the `ts.InsertData();` reference:
 ```csharp
             // Procedure - Query TimescaleDB
             // Query the data using the Timescale time_bucket() function ts.RunQueryExample();
 ```

 3. Save and run the application again.
-As before, if you execute all of the methods in the `Main` program, your output should look similar to this. **Note**, the values of the output will be different than what is shown because we used the `random()` function to generate the values.
+As before, if you execute all of the methods in the `Main` program, your output should look similar to this.
+The values of the output will be different because we used the `random()` function to generate them:
 ```bash
 $ dotnet run